The Okera Portal provides a Reports page where users who have access to it can view usage metrics about events occurring in the system.

 Notes on implementation¶

 The times shown in the reports are all in client-local time.
 Times stored on the server (and therefore part of drilldowns) are stored as UTC time in milliseconds and represent when each event happened on the server.
 Each event is counted at its start time, not its end time, although end times are included in the logs.

 When is data available?¶

-Report data is updated every 5 minutes.
-Queries run in the last 5 minutes are being logged, but may not be reflected in the reports.
+Report data is updated every five minutes.
+Queries run in the last five minutes are being logged, but may not be reflected in the reports.
 Every five minutes a watcher task processes the audit logs, adding them to the corresponding query-able table.

 What is being counted?¶